-I am an associate professor of economics at Clark University, specializing in urban and regional economics.
+I am a professor of economics at Clark University, specializing in urban and regional economics.
 My research interests include urbanization in China, regional development, entrepreneurship and job creation, high-tech industrial clusters, and racial housing segregation.
 I received a B.A. from Renmin University of China and a Ph.D. from Johns Hopkins University, both in economics.
 I was a dissertation fellow at the Brookings Institution during 2000-2001.
 Before joining Clark University in 2006, I worked as a research fellow at the Public Policy Institute of California.
 I have been an IZA research fellow since 2007.